-Not every decision about your new home carries equal weight, though, so it’s critical to try and prioritize wherever you can.
+Not every decision about your new home carries equal weight.
+It’s critical to try and prioritize wherever you can.
 One of your most important considerations?
 Energy.
 Choosing energy efficiency may add to your project cost now, but it will save you significantly in the long run.

-When most homeowners think of efficiency, they imagine lowering their overall consumption with quality insulation and gleaming, Energy Star-rated appliances, but why not produce your own power?
+When most homeowners think of efficiency, they imagine lowering their overall consumption with quality insulation.
+Many also think about installing Energy Star-rated appliances.
+But why not produce your own power?
 Solar panels are perhaps the best way to improve the energy profile of any home.
 Fortunately, there is no better time to install solar equipment than during a custom build.
 Let’s look at how solar has grown and why you should include it in your dream home.

 The Growing Adoption of Residential Solar Power

 In the last decade, solar power has gained considerable momentum.
 Demand for renewable energy has increased dramatically, and a variety of government policies have supported adoption.
 Since 2010, the industry has seen an average annual growth rate of 42%, according to data from the Solar Energy Industries Association.

 Residential installations have been one of the key drivers of growth.
 Installations were up 11.5% year over year in 2020, with another record of 3.2 gigawatts in added capacity.